Jo Tessem

-Jo Tessem (born 28 February 1972) is a Norwegian footballer who currently plays as a midfielder for Wessex League Premier Division side Hythe & Dibden.
-Tessem is known for his versatility as a player, being able to play anywhere on the pitch.
-He plays mostly as an attacking midfielder or as forward.
+Jo Tessem (born 28 February 1972) is a former Norwegian professional footballer who played as a midfielder.
+Tessem was known for his versatility as a player, being able to play anywhere on the pitch.

 Playing career

 Norway

 Tessem hails from Brekstad in Sør-Trøndelag, and his original club was Ørland BK.
 He played for this club in the lower divisions, but concentrated more on his professional career.
 He served in the Norwegian Armed Forces for a period, and worked at Værnes Air Station.
 He trained with local team Stjørdals-Blink at the time, but did not sign any contract.
 When enrolling at the Norwegian Police University College in Oslo in 1994, he needed to stay in shape and began training with Lyn, who were playing in the 1st Division at the time.
 He quickly showed off his talent, and was offered a professional contract.
 In the 1996-season, Tessem scored 15 goals in 22 matches, helping Lyn earn promotion to the highest division.

 After four years in Oslo, Tessem transferred to Molde after the 1997 season.
 While playing here, he also worked part-time as a police officer.